StarostinV/GIWAXS_GUI/README.md

 * .edf
 * .h5

+Please note that the currently used .edf reader is written for specific extension of .edf files used on some x-ray facilities. h5 file reading is powered by h5py library, and .tiff files are read via opencv-python package.
+Hence, the current list can be easily extended by the number of image extensions supported by opencv library.

-Both H5 files parsing and folder parsing are designed in a way that it reads only the content of groups/folders which are selected.
-It may help reading huge files if they are well structured.
+Both H5 files parsing and folder parsing are designed in a way that they read only the content of groups/folders which are selected.
+It may accelerate reading huge h5 files if they are well structured.

 ### Image viewer